alloyanalyzerplus/AlloyAnalyzerPlusIDE/README.md

 # AlloyAnalyzerPlusIDE
-`Alloy Analyzer Plus IDE` is an extension to the [Alloy Analyzer](https://github.com/AlloyTools/org.alloytools.alloy) that provies built it support to test and debug models.
+`Analyzer Plus IDE` is an extension to the [Alloy Analyzer](https://github.com/AlloyTools/org.alloytools.alloy) that provies built it support to test and debug models.

 # Requirements: